hapax/hapax.github.io/assets/minimal-networks.md

 	</div>
 	</figure>

-Our reasoning shows that minimal networks are always trees.
+Our reasoning shows that minimal networks are trees.
+The number of nodes in the network is $N = n + h$, where $n$ is the number of fixed nodes and $h$ counts the hubs we add to make the network as short as possible.

 ### 3.2.
 Counting hubs <a id="sec-3-2" name="sec-3-2"></a>